rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/logging/deployment-logs.md

 ![Deployment detials page](/images/core-concepts/logging/deployment-logs/historical-logs/deployment-hist-logs.png?classes=border,shadow&width=50pc)

-A tabular listing of buffered deployment logs, where each row consists of a log’s timestamp, its component name and executable name, and its information or message.
+A tabular listing of buffered deployment logs, where each row consists of a log’s timestamp, its component name and executable name, and its information or message is displayed.
 There are up to 500 log entries fetched at a time.
 To view the next 500 entries, you will have to scroll down to the end of the table until you see a **Load More** button.
 If log entries have not been exhausted, additional entries are displayed on clicking **Load More**.